copilot-emacs/copilot.el/README.md

 ## Thanks

-These projects helped me a lot:
+These projects were a great source of inspiration:

 - <https://github.com/TommyX12/company-tabnine/>
 - <https://github.com/cryptobadger/flight-attendant.el>